-Students with a BSW from a CSWE accredited program may wish to apply in order to have some BSW courses approved as meeting requirements of courses normally required of all first year MSW students.
-Students whose selected BSW courses meet departmental approval (see Placement Determination) may then register for other courses within or outside the Department-in lieu of these entry-level courses.
-Students placing out of one or more courses must still earn 95 credits while they are in the MSW program, i.e., BSW units do not count towards the 95 units required by UCLA for graduation.
+Students who have obtained a BSW from a CSWE accredited program may wish to apply in order to have some BSW courses approved as meeting content requirements of courses normally required of all first year MSW students.
+Students whose selected BSW courses meet departmental approval may then register for other courses within or outside the Department-in lieu of these entry-level courses.
+Students who place out of one or more courses must still earn 91 credits while they are in the MSW program.
+This means that BSW units do not count towards the 91 units required by UCLA for graduation.
+See Standards and Procedures for Graduate Study for the Transfer of Credit policy in effect at UCLA.

 Eligible students must provide a transcript demonstrating that they have an overall grade point average of "B," an average of "B" for their last two years of study, a "B" average in all social work courses, and a "B" in any course to be considered as meeting MSW course requirements.
-Students may place out of a maximum of 4 courses.
 There is no substitution allowed for field placement or the associated hours (401 A/B/C or 402A/B/C).

-What first-year MSW courses are eligible for consideration?
+What foundation courses are eligible for consideration?